 - Take advantage of Trustpilot support

 - Use review content in online & offline marketing, and social

 - Access add-on modules

 Hope we have shown you how eCommerce stores can use Google Seller Ratings to boost sales.
-To summarize, Seller Ratings appear in Google Shopping and in Google Ads using a five star system.
+In summary, Seller Ratings appear in Google Shopping and in Google Ads using a five-star system.
 They act as social proof to convince people that your business is credible and can be trusted.